Chinese Private Gardens

 Gardens in Nanjing are mostly built in Ming Dynasty, because Nanjing was the accompanying capital of Ming Dynasty.
 Zhanyuan Garden in Nanjing is the only best-preserved garden in Ming Dynasty.

-Other private gardens are Jichang Garden in Wuxi City and Shao Garden, Prince Gong's Mansion in Beijing, Yuyuan Garden in Shanghai and so on.
+Other private gardens are Jichang Garden in Wuxi and Shao Garden, Prince Gong's Mansion in Beijing, Yuyuan Garden in Shanghai and so on.
 Jichang Garden is a villa garden that is famous first built in 1527 of Ming Dynasty.

 >>More on Chinese Architecture: Ancient Chinese Architecture, Chinese Courtyard House, Chinese Archway, Chinese Imperial Gardens, Hutong, Temples in China, Classic Gardens of Suzhou, Traditional Chinese Gardens

 >>Take a tour to visit the private gardens in China!